-Figure 5: Geographic distribution of decay rate (quantile classification)
+Fig 4.
+Geographic distribution of decay rate (quantile classification).

-Figure 6 shows the decay rate has a positive hyperbolic correlation with cliff point and a negative hyperbolic correlation with floor point, as formulas (5) and (6) suggested.
+Fig 5 shows the decay rate has a positive hyperbolic correlation with cliff point and a negative hyperbolic correlation with floor point, as formulas (5) and (6) suggested.
 This indicates that the later the demand decline happened, the faster it occurred, and the decline process finished earlier.
 This could be because the general transit passengers may be more aware of the risk of COVID-19 when more cases are reported nationally; the perceived fear grows higher as the time passed, causing transit users to act faster and reach the floor point earlier.
 This also suggests that the time when the decline finished is less related to when it started than to the speed of reaction.
-The major determinant of the cliff and floor point in formula (4) is decay rate instead of t0.
+The major determinant of the cliff and floor point in formula (5) is decay rate instead of t0.